 Being in lockdown has led to reduced time outdoors, less exercise, and more difficulty in purchasing foods—all of which directly affect your health and fitness levels.
 This also impacts your ability to take in essential vitamins, which usually come from a wide-ranging and balanced diet.
 Knowing which vitamins or supplements are needed to boost the immune system is vital to developing the right eating habits.
 With many other current worries when heading to the grocery store, a shopping list that includes immunity booster vitamins will result in a more productive trip.

-In this article, I focus on vitamins C, B6, and E and work through how they can lead to a healthier body, why they’re needed for your immune system, and which foods you should eat to ensure you’re benefiting from their function.
+In this article, I focus on immunity booster vitamins like vitamin C, B6, and E. I’ll work through how they can lead to a healthier body, why they’re needed for your immune system, and which foods you should eat to ensure you’re benefiting from their function.

 Our bodies need small amounts of vitamins and minerals to stay healthy.
-Too much, and there are risks attached to overuse.
+Too much, and you risk unhealthy consequences.
 Too little, and it may be necessary to up your intake.
-Most people take enough vitamins and minerals from their food, but some need to take supplements to ensure they’re providing their body with sufficient levels.
+Most people take enough immunity booster vitamins and minerals from their food.
+Sometimes, though, people may need to take supplements to ensure they’re providing their body with sufficient levels.

-The best and easiest way of boosting your intake is through foods that are high in each of the required vitamins.
-Keeping this in mind when at the grocery store or when preparing meals means that you’re staying aware of what your body needs and how you can best supply it with healthy food.
+The best and easiest way of increasing your intake of immunity booster vitamins is through foods that are high in each of the required vitamins.
+Keeping this in mind means that you’re aware of what your body needs.
+That will naturally lead you to healthy food.
 This will not only sustain your immune system but will set you up for a healthier mindset when choosing food items.

 There are many reasons why people aren’t able to ingest those much-needed vitamins from food.
 Vegetarians, for example, often experience low iron levels which most meat eaters don’t have to worry about.
 You can easily obtain enough iron from red meat (although there are claims that red meat is bad for you).
 So, seek out alternative foods.
 These often include legumes, spinach, nuts, and pulses, along with some favored vegetarian recipes.
 Often, even alternatives don’t deliver enough of a particular vitamin and many people find it necessary to include further supplements to their diet.

-Especially during the COVID-19 lockdown, which has caused food shortages and decreases in certain food groups, not all immune-boosting food items are accessible.
+Especially during the COVID-19 lockdown, which has caused food shortages and decreases in certain food groups, not all food containing immunity booster vitamins are accessible.
 If this extends over a long period of time, you may decide that supplements are necessary to maintain a healthy body.
 However, supplements should not be used as a substitute for a balanced diet.

-Most supplements can be bought at the grocery store, drug store, or online.
+You can purchase most supplements at the grocery store, drug store, or online.
 Your doctor will be able to advise you as to which supplements you need.
-This is usually determined by a blood test or by talking through your current diet.
+A blood test or diet consultation usually determines this.
 It’s important to note that taking an incorrect dose can lead to serious medical issues, so you should always consult with a doctor before adding supplements to your diet.

 Where possible, food is one of the best sources of natural vitamins, and even a few small additions of certain items can have a big impact.